Big Youth: 1970s peak

-His next LP, Dreadlocks Dread, was released on Klik Records in 1976.
+His next LP, Dreadlocks Dread, was released in 1976 on Klik Records, a label which described itself as a "progressive Black Music Company, specialising in rebel-dread Reggae, modern Soul and Disco sounds."
 Although ostensibly a Big Youth LP produced by "Prince" Tony Robinson, it in fact only featured six vocal tracks, two of which – "Marcus Garvey Dread" (originally "Mosia Garvey" on Jack Ruby's Fox label) and "Lightning Flash" had been released as singles for other producers.

 By this time he had begun releasing his own self-produced recordings on the Negusa Nagast and Augustus Buchanan labels in Jamaica, sometimes buying rhythms from producers for whom he had worked, but latterly using his own musicians, usually the Soul Syndicate band.
 Many of his singles, such as "Hot Stock", and "Battle of the Giants" (with U-Roy) were released on this imprint.
 His first self-produced LP was Reggae Phenomenon in 1974.
 His self-productions continued with Natty Cultural Dread in 1976, followed later that year by Hit the Road Jack.
 He covered "Wake Up Everybody" and "What a World Needs Now" also.
 This was helpful, as new young DJs such as Trinity and Clint Eastwood were appearing on the scene, and Big Youth's chanting style was becoming less fashionable.

 He signed to Virgin Records' Frontline label in 1977, his first release on the label being the Isaiah First Prophet of Old album, and he also appeared in the film Rockers.
 Virgin declined the chance to release his next three albums, however, and as the 1970s came to a close, Big Youth's popularity took a dip.
 By 1982, events had combined to make reggae much less successful than it had been five years earlier.
 The rising tide of violence had driven many musicians and producers to leave Jamaica for the UK and US; reggae had not broken through to widespread commercial success, and, in the wake of Bob Marley's death a lot of major labels either dropped their Jamaican artists or spent little on promoting them, and the music returned to its insular roots.
 "Slackness" (sexually explicit lyrics) became far more fashionable than cultural Rastafari movement, and teenagers looked more towards the United States for their heroes.
 While his records continued to find a market, tunes like "Jah Jah Golden Jubilee", "A Luta Continua" and "Chanting" failed to capture the public imagination.